 - 5.6 The rents for the Council's 13 shared ownership properties have traditionally been set on the same basis as a full Council dwelling, on a pro-rata basis to the Council's ownership.
 It is recommended that these rents continue to increase by the prevailing September CPI rate +1%, being consistent with the proposal for the main rent increase.
-Across the 13 properties, the Council's ownership ranges from 10% up to 75%. - 5.7 Rents in the Council's hostels are set with reference to the national formula.
-This is applied to managing Temporary Accommodation (TA) of the Local Housing Allowance (LHA) rate, minus 10% plus £60 per week, equivalent to £164.87.
+Across the 13 properties, the Council's ownership ranges from 10% up to 75%. - 5.7 Rent in the Council's hostels is currently charged at £169.32 per week.
+It is recommended that this increases by the prevailing September CPI rate +1%, being consistent with the main rent increase, to £171.86.
 This charge is inclusive of service charges but is subject to additional charges for heating and water. - Members are reminded that a proportion of tenants may be impacted by other welfare reforms.
 Where working age tenants are in under occupation of their home, any housing benefit payable will be reduced by 14% for one extra bedroom or 25% for two or more extra bedrooms.
 Some tenants may also be affected by the benefit cap, which limits the totality of all benefits to a maximum of £20,000 per year for a couple or a single person with children.
 Where total benefits, including housing benefit, exceed the cap, the housing benefit will have to be reduced to bring the total package back down to £20,000.
 Single people with no dependent children are capped at £13,400.
 Around 55% of all tenancies also receive housing benefit support that will be funded by Central Government.
 Most of these tenants will receive 100% support.